What Is the Difference Between a Doctoral Study and a Dissertation?

 To better understand the difference between a doctoral study and a dissertation, it’s best to first define the fundamental differences between a PhD program and a professional doctorate program.

-A professional doctorate degree is designed for working professionals with practical experience in their field.
+- A professional doctorate degree is designed for working professionals with practical experience in their field.
 Professionals often choose a doctoral program to increase their knowledge, advance their careers, and translate their work experience into a higher position of credibility, leadership, and influence.
 The coursework and research allow students to connect existing theories with practice.
 Professional doctoral research focuses more on applying existing theories and knowledge to address real-world business problems.
-The estimated time for completing an online doctoral program is 3 to 4 years.*
+The estimated time for completing an online doctoral program is three to four years.1 Though, Walden students have up to 8 years to complete their doctoral program unless they petition for an extension.

 Doctoral Study for Professional Doctorate Degree Programs